 |Study Period||Start date||Census date||WW date||End date|

-- analyse the strategic contribution of an integrated business logistics system and its component parts to value creation and customer service.
+- Discuss the strategic contribution of an integrated business logistics system to the creation of customer value.

 |Field of Education||Commencing Student Contribution 1||Grandfathered Student Contribution 1||Approved Pathway Course Student Contribution 2||Domestic Full Fee|